Best acoustic guitar strings 2024: Find your favourite acoustic strings

 How we choose the best acoustic guitar strings

-When testing acoustic guitar strings, it's important that we put them through their paces over a fair amount of time to make sure they are right for your beloved acoustic guitar.
+When I'm testing acoustic guitar strings, it's important that I put them through their paces over a fair amount of time to make sure they are right for your acoustic guitar.

-We start by stringing up our guitar with a fresh set of strings and seeing how long they take to wear or 'bed' in.
+I start by stringing up my acoustic guitar with a fresh set of strings and seeing how long they take to wear or 'bed' in.
 The purpose of this test is to see how long it takes for a set of strings to become fully stretched and stable in their tuning.
-The best sets of guitar strings will do this in minutes.
+The best sets of guitar strings will do this over the course of a few hours, requiring a little playing before they're fully settled.

-We want to also test how the strings feel under our fingers.
-We're looking for smooth strings that don't have any imperfections that will impede our playing.
-In the case of coated strings, we'd rather not feel the coating - but being able to notice the anti-corrosion qualities is important.
-Corrosion is the main reason anyone should need to change their strings, so to test the usable life of the strings we'll keep the strings on our guitar for as long as possible and take note of when they start to discolor, tarnish and lose their spark.
+Corrosion is one reason anyone should need to change their strings, so to test the usable life of the strings we'll keep the strings on our guitar for as long as possible and take note of when they start to discolor, tarnish and lose their spark.

 Read more about how we test music-making gear and services at MusicRadar.